< Home

 Objectives:

-The gastrointestinal tract of brachycephalic dogs (BD) is affected by changes secondary to respiratory obstruction resulting from brachycephalic obstructive airway syndrome (BOAS).
-Clinical signs include vomiting, regurgitation, sialorrhea, dysphagia, hiatal hernia, gastritis, enteritis, and gastroesophageal reflux.
-This study aimed to describe quantitative data on the echogenicity of the stomach, duodenum, and jejunum in dogs affected by brachycephalic syndrome, correlating these values with the degrees of BOAS, hematological changes, and systemic inflammation signs.
+In brachycephalic dogs (BD), the respiratory obstruction resulting from brachycephalic obstructive airway syndrome (BOAS) can affect the gastrointestinal tract.
+The clinical signs of such gastrointestinal effects include vomiting, regurgitation, sialorrhea, dysphagia, hiatal hernia, gastritis, enteritis, and gastroesophageal reflux.
+This study aimed to provide quantitative data on the echogenicity of the stomach, duodenum, and jejunum in dogs with brachycephalic syndrome, correlating these values with the degree of BOAS, haematological changes, and systemic inflammation signs.

 Methods:

-Fifty-two BD and 15 mesocephalic controls, aged between 1 and 8 years, were selected.
-Hemogram, biochemical analysis, C-reactive protein (CRP) analysis, and B-mode ultrasonography of the gastrointestinal tract were performed in all patients, followed by quantitative analyses of the images.
-BD were classified according to the brachycephalic syndrome.
-In the quantitative analysis, 8 regions of interest were defined in the mucosal layer of the stomach, duodenum, and jejunum, and the mean pixel values were quantified for each structure.
+Fifty-two BD and 15 mesocephalic controls aged between 1 and 8 years were selected for this study.
+Hemograms, biochemical analyses, C-reactive protein (CRP) analysis, and B-mode ultrasonography of the gastrointestinal tract were performed in all patients, and were followed by quantitative analyses of the images.
+BD were classified according to the presence of BOAS.
+In the quantitative analysis, eight regions of interest were defined in the mucosal layer of the stomach, duodenum, and jejunum, and the mean pixel values were quantified for each structure.

 Results:

-Brachycephalic patients showed higher echogenicity in the duodenum and jejunum with values expressed in pixels (duodenum: 18.2 ± 11.3; jejunum: 25.6 ± 15.2), significantly higher than mesocephalic dogs (duodenum: 11.04 ± 4.3; jejunum: 9 ± 7).
-Furthermore, there were notable differences between the groups of affected dogs.
+Brachycephalic patients showed significantly higher echogenicity in the duodenum and jejunum (duodenum: 18.2 ± 11.3 pixels; jejunum: 25.6 ± 15.2 pixels) than mesocephalic dogs (duodenum: 11.04 ± 4.3 pixels; jejunum: 9 ± 7 pixels).
+Furthermore, the groups of affected dogs showed notable differences.
 Gastrointestinal wall thickness remained within normal limits and showed no statistical difference.
-BD presented increased values of CRP and leukocytes, along with a high prevalence of gastrointestinal signs, such as diarrhea, suggesting subacute intestinal inflammation.
+BD showed elevated CRP levels and leukocyte counts, along with a high prevalence of gastrointestinal signs such as diarrhoea, indicating subacute intestinal inflammation.

 Conclusions:

-Quantitative ultrasonographic evaluation allows for obtaining more reliable data on echogenicity, minimizing exam subjectivity.
+Quantitative ultrasonographic evaluation yielded more reliable data on echogenicity, minimising examination subjectivity.

 FINANCIAL SUPPORT: São Paulo Research Foundation 2023/12747-5